ppetrovtv/pine_script_docs/source/language/Type_system.rst

     true    // true value
     false   // false value

-There are all 5 forms of bool type in Pine:
+There are 5 forms of bool type in Pine:

     * *literal bool*
     * *const bool*